 The New York Jets and other entities in the lease, development and financing of a $1.6 billion National Football League stadium, the largest financing of its kind

 Collective bargaining with players’ unions on behalf of Major League Baseball, National Basketball Assocation, National Football League, National Hockey League, Major League Soccer and Women's National Basketball Association

-Playing the primary role in spearheading the accessibility compliance work and disability policy issues for the New York Yankees regarding the development, construction and operation of the new Yankee Stadium
+The New York Yankees in spearheading the accessibility compliance work and disability policy issues regarding the development, construction and operation of the new Yankee Stadium

-Various MLB clubs in player salary arbitration proceedings
+Various Major League Baseball clubs in player salary arbitration proceedings